How to Prevent Someone from Stealing Your Million-Dollar Idea

 3. Protect all your intellectual property

-Having your lawyer protect your intellectual property is the most important thing you can do when you’re working on a big idea.
-All three types of intellectual property protect different things:
+Having your lawyer protect your intellectual property rights is the most important thing you can do when you’re working on a big idea.
+All three forms of intellectual property protect different things:

-- Trademarks protect unique phrases and symbols, like the Nike swoosh and the tagline, “Just Do it.”
-That tagline and symbol represent Nike, distinguishing the company from others in the space.
-Lawyers are usually needed to help get a trademark.
+- Trademarks provide legal protection for unique phrases and symbols, like the Nike swoosh and the tagline, “Just Do it.”
+That tagline and symbol represent Nike, distinguishing the company and brand name from others in the space.
+Lawyers are usually needed to help get trademarks, which are registered with the U.S. Patent and Trademark Office (USPTO).

-- Patents protect inventions, like my dad’s robocaller, and a lawyer is definitely needed as the process with the USPTO is not simple.
+- Patents protect inventions, like my dad’s robocaller, and legal advice is definitely needed as the patent application process with the USPTO is not simple.

 A common story for entrepreneurs with big ideas